‘She was a diamond’

 I wandered to a safe and quiet corner.

-I remembered her blue eyes.
+I remember her blue eyes and

-Clear as a mountain stream.
+they were clear as a mountain stream.

-Her flowing auburn hair.
+Her flowing auburn hair and

-Her beautiful smile that still can bring a smile back to me.
+her beautiful smile that still can bring a smile back to me.

-She was a baby in living.
+She was a baby in living and

 I was soil with hate and disappointment.